by Padraic Gilligan, Managing Partner, SoolNua

 I first met Moira in 1994, almost 20 years ago, when we started Delaney Marketing.
 She worked with us from the get-go and helped us navigate through the early days with her legendary briefings, generous nurturing, endless patience and eye twinkling wit.
 She played a key role in all our milestone moments as Delaney Marketing became Ovation Group and finally Ovation Global DMC.
 She brought her fiercely loyal Canadian clients to us, first in Ireland, and then to other Ovation locations.
 Ever the bridge builder, the Boutros Boutros Ghali of the Meetings and Incentives Industry, Moira consistently ensured that peace ruled supreme between demanding clients and recalcitrant DMCs.
 How many miraculous solutions were brokered by Moira with timely late night or weekend phone calls?

 I’ll miss Moira greatly.
-I’ll miss the breakfast meetings at the Egg Diner in Chicago during IT&ME when she would bring along her famous list, the agenda topics that needed to be dealt with in a face to face setting.
+I’ll miss the breakfast meetings at the West Egg Cafe in Chicago during IT&ME when she would bring along her famous list, the agenda topics that needed to be dealt with in a face-to-face setting.
 Pat and I would listen as she’d find the kindest, most discreet ways to let us know we weren’t performing and what needed to be improved.
 Somewhere in the midst of the discussion annual fees would be aired and discussed but only really as an after-thought for Moira wasn’t in it for the money.

 I’ll miss Moira’s great thirst for knowledge.
 During Site International Conferences or Ovation Summits when you’d be in St Petersburg or Prague or Paris, she’d have her list of places to visit, specific paintings she wanted to view, concerts or operas she wanted to attend.
 We shared the joyful exuberance of Jersey Boys together last October at The Palazzo in Las Vegas.
 She never took the privileges of our industry for granted and immersed herself in each new experience, delighting in what she could learn.